Ssyba/RasaBankBot/README.md

       - this is to create a python virtual environment
    2. .\venv\Scripts\activate
       - this is to activate the previously created virtual environment
-   3. pip3 install pip && pip3 install rasa==3.1.1
+   3. pip3 install pip
-      - this is to update pip and install rasa locally
+      - this is to update pip
    4. pip install -r requirements.txt
       - this will install all the required packages the project needs